DineshKolli/AkkaTest/java-akka-remote-example/README.md

 ## Introduction
 This project was made while testing the Akka Remoting features.
-It contains three modules; a Client, a Server and a LoggerEnvironment.
-The two types of Akka Remoting are tested; Creation and Lookup.
+It contains five modules; a SmsApi, a SmsValidator, a SmsDao and a SmsHttp.

+##### Shared
+The has the Messages that are shared between all the Actors.

+##### SmsApi
+The SmsApi is a actor which is used to pump Sms Messages from while loop.

-##### Client
+##### SmsDao
-The client uses remote lookup to get an `ActorSelection` of a Remote Actor (running on the Server.) and sends a message to it.
+The SmsDao writes the Sms into DB

-##### Server
+##### SmsValidator
-The server creates a `CalculatorActor` and handles incoming messages.
-The server also creates a `LoggingActor` which is (remotely) deployed on the `LoggerEnvironment`.
+The SmsValidator is used to perform basic validation, DNC and CC.

-##### LoggerEnvironment
+##### SmsHttp
-Essentially nothing more than a container.
-The server will create an actor on this environment.
+The SmsHttp is to send POST & GET requests via HTTP.

 ## How to run
 You can run the program like every ordinary Java main program.
 Make sure you have `mvn clean install`ed the project before to get the Akka dependency.
 It's important to run the projects in the following order:

-1. LoggerEnvironment
+1. SmsDao
-2. Server
+2. SmsValidator
-3. Client
+3. SmsHttp or SmsApi